jonnywinter/jonnywinter.github.io/_posts/2021-01-10-meraki-api-powershell-get.md

 ## Summary

-Using the Meraki Dashboard REST API we can use CRUD (**C**reate, **R**ead, **U**pdate & **D**elete) to interact with the server in a programatic way, as opposed to using the web UI.
-In this post I'm going to show the steps that are needed in order to perform API calls to the Meraki dashboard and display the JSON responses in PowerShell.
-We'll then go a bit further and create a script that can be double clicked to present you the list of networks against an organisation, using a user input.
+Using the Meraki Dashboard REST API we can use CRUD (**C**reate, **R**ead, **U**pdate & **D**elete) to interact with the Meraki Dashboard and, in turn, the devices in a programatic way - an alternate method to simply using the web UI.
+In this post I'm going to show the steps that are required to perform API requests to the Meraki dashboard and display the responses in PowerShell.
+We'll then go a bit further and create a script that can be double clicked to present you the list of networks against an organisation with user input.

 ## Requirements

 To perform the majority of what we're going to do below there aren't many requirements other than having access to PowerShell, a [Meraki Dashboard Account](https://documentation.meraki.com/Getting_Started) and [generating your API key](https://documentation.meraki.com/General_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API).
 Simple stuff.
 Once you're at that point, read on.
-For reference, I'll be using [Windows PowerShell ISE](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/ise/introducing-the-windows-powershell-ise?view=powershell-7.1) as it's built into Windows 10 and easy to use, but you could use another IDE - like [VScode](https://code.visualstudio.com/).
+For reference, I'll be using [Windows PowerShell ISE](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/ise/introducing-the-windows-powershell-ise?view=powershell-5.1) as it's built into Windows 10 and easy to use, but you could use another IDE - like [VScode](https://code.visualstudio.com/).

 ## My Environment